Why Using the Second Person Tense Improves Your Writing

 The second-person version:

-In the first CTA above, you are spoken to.
-The first two sentences fail to paint the picture of how you will feel on your holiday, only focusing on the hotel’s award success.
-While award success is to be celebrated, framing it in the first-person tense creates a disconnect with those seeking a hotel.
+In the first CTA above, you’re spoken to.
+Its first two sentences fail to paint the picture of how you’ll feel on your holiday, focusing instead on the hotel’s award success.
+While awards are to be celebrated, framing it in the first-person tense creates a disconnect with those seeking a hotel.

-Rejecting first-person writing for second-person content and copy improves your marketing content, as shown above.
-Although it might take a while to get familiar with this change, persevere and you’ll look forward to the start of a beautiful relationship … with your audience.
+Rejecting first-person writing for the second-person improves your marketing content, as shown above.
+While it might take a while to become familiar with this change, persevere and you’ll look forward to the start of a beautiful relationship with your audience.

-Wish you could hand over your upcoming content and copy to a professional writer instead?
+Wish you could hand over your upcoming writing to a professional writer instead?
 My DMs are open.
-Simply visit my Contact page or email kate@sunflowercopywriting.co.uk to reap these rewards for YOUR brand.
+Simply visit my Contact page to reap these rewards for your brand.